KudryashevLab/TomoBEAR/README.md

 # TomoBEAR
-TomoBEAR is an configurable automated full processing pipeline for tomographic cryo electron microscopy data in the field of CryoEM based on best practices in the scientific research group of [Misha Kudryashev](mailto:misha.kudryashev@gmail.com?subject=[GitHub]%20TomoBEAR).
+TomoBEAR is an automated, configurable and customizable full processing pipeline for tomographic cryo electron microscopy data in the field of CryoEM based on best practices in the scientific research group of [Misha Kudryashev](mailto:misha.kudryashev@gmail.com?subject=[GitHub]%20TomoBEAR).

 In the following picture you can see a flow chart which visualizes which steps TomoBEAR will and can do for you in an automated and parallel manner.
 TomoBEAR supports single nodes with GPUs and also copmuter clusters through a queue manager like Slurm or SGE (Sun Grid Engine) at the moment.